jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 Q: Why MSE can be use as loss function?

-> We hope we can find a formula, which can calculates the whole errors during the whole dataset, and we do our best to let this formula as close as much to zero, which means the performance of model is good.
+> We hope we can find a formula, which can calculates the whole errors during the whole dataset, and we do our best to let this formula as close as possible to zero, which means the performance of model is good.

 ### De-assemble MSE by chart
 <div id="mse" style="width: 100%; height: 500px;"></div>